If Lucy Fell: Plot

-Jane comes to an artwork show of Joe's where Joe finally gathers up the courage to ask her out, while Lucy begins dating Bwick Elias (Ben Stiller), a weirdo artist who paints with his own body parts.
+Jane comes to an artwork show of Joe's where Joe finally gathers up the courage to ask her out, while Lucy begins dating Bwick Elias, a weirdo artist who paints with his own body parts.
 Joe soon realizes that Jane isn't who he thought she ought to be.
 Bwick also turns out to be "no Joe" for Lucy.
-It is at this point that Joe and Lucy realize that they are perfect for each other.
+At this point, Joe and Lucy realize they are perfect for each other.